satyarth/pixelsort/README.md

 Char. length		| `-c`	| Characteristic length for the random width generator.
 Used in mode `random`.
 Angle 				| `-a`	| Angle at which you're pixel sorting in degrees. `0` (horizontal) by default.
 External int file 	| `-f` 	| Image used to define intervals.
 Must be black and white.
+Sorting function    | `-s`  | Sorting function to use for sorting the pixels.

 #### Interval Functions